 This tab of the printer driver is for the advanced user and allows the user to manually configure all laser job settings.
 This approach allows the user much more configurability, but requires a deeper knowledge of the laser job settings and how they affect laser processing.
 Please note that when this tab is used laser settings are applied to the graphic being printed by color and each color can contain raster and vector data.
 There are eight colors available to which you can assign laser power and processing speed setting.
 Elements in the graphic are interpreted as vectors only if their line thickness is .001 (.0254 mm) or less.
 All other elements in the graphic will be treated as raster objects.
-Laser power and processing speed settings are displayed based on the wavelength of your installed laser.
-Different values for these settings can be assigned to raster and vector objects by color.
+Laser power and processing speed settings are then assigned to the raster and vector objects by color.
 Any objects which have a color that does not map directly into a color in the driver table will be matched to the nearest color.
 Any multicolor objects, such as grayscale or color bitmaps, will have a black and white dither pattern applied and will be mapped to the black power and speed settings.
 Order of execution when using the manual driver tab proceeds down the color table from top to bottom with all raster objects being completed first, then vector objects follow.